 4. Freshening up

-On my list of things to do for our well-being, gardening would probably be in the top three.
 Looking after plants is relaxing and rewarding.
 It’s like creating life, over and over, and keeping hope alive.
-If you’re not convinced, plant some seeds of plant cuttings, and watch them grow.
+If you’re not convinced, plant some seeds or plant cuttings, and watch them grow.

 6. Catching up

 …with a friend or loved one.
 Call and chat.
+Or email them if you’re not into calling.
 It’s good for your soul, and for theirs.

 Make a list of things you have to do next day (and the following days, if you wish).
 This can relieve some of the stress you may otherwise take with you to bed.
 Things sometimes feel overwhelming when they’re in your head and look less bad when on paper.
 Writing these things down is a great way of reducing your stress or anxiety.
 If you’re super-organised you could also write down a meal plan for the week to come.
 After all, planning saves us time and headaches.